plerpsandplerps/Sprouting-Tales/_drafts/PlayAdv.md

 A Player's **Gear Deck** is where they keep their Component Cards.

-Players can only have one negative load card for their pack and body, but can have two negative load cards for their hands.
+Players can only have one negative load card with the **Pack** type and one negative load card with the **Body** type in their Gear Deck.
+Players can have two negative load cards with the **One-Hand** type or one negative load card with the **Two-Hand** type in their Gear Deck.

 Each Component Card has an effect and a trigger.
 The effect is continuous while the Component Card is on top of a Gear Deck.
 When a Player completes the specified trigger, move that card to the bottom of the Gear Deck.

 ## Supply